 Depending on the current state of your equipment, an HVAC retrofit could be more or less appropriate.
 For example, if your equipment is aged to the point where it is barely functioning or not functioning at all, it might be too late for retrofitting equipment to bring it back to life.

-Equipment Lifespan – Replacements are expensive, and retrofitting can put off replacement jobs for at least several years.
+- Equipment Lifespan: Replacements are expensive, and retrofitting can put off replacement jobs for at least several years.
 We’ll keep your systems running efficiently, buying you time before units need to be totally replaced.

-Predictability – Old HVAC systems can work intermittently, particularly in the harsher seasons, and are more prone to unexpected failure.
+- Predictability: Old HVAC systems can work intermittently, particularly in the harsher seasons, and are more prone to unexpected failure.
 Retrofitting offers peace of mind.

-The Retrofitting Process
+The Commercial HVAC Retrofit Process

 When to Retrofit Air Conditioning and Heating